Ding Junhui: Achievements

 Ding won three consecutive ranking tournaments in 2013.
-In Triple Crown events, he has reached the World Championship finals once, becoming the first Asian player to reach the final of the World Championship in 2016 before losing to Mark Selby 14–18.
-He has reached the finals of the UK Championship four times, winning in 2005, 2009, and 2019 and losing in 2022.
+In Triple Crown events, he has reached the World Championship finals once, becoming the first Asian player to reach the final of the World Championship in 2016 before losing 14–18 to Mark Selby.
+He has reached the finals of the UK Championship five times, winning in 2005, 2009, 2019 and losing in 2022 and 2023.
 He has made two appearances in the Masters' final, losing in 2007 and winning in 2011.

-During his professional playing career, Ding has compiled more than 600 competitive century breaks and six 147 maximum breaks in professional competition.
+During his professional playing career, Ding has compiled more than 600 competitive century breaks and seven 147 maximum breaks in professional competition.
 His first maximum break came at the 2007 Masters at the age of 19 years and seven months, making Ding the youngest player to have made a televised 147.
 Ding's second maximum break came at the 2008 UK Championship.
 His third came in the first round of the FFB Snooker Open in 2011.
 Two days later, he compiled his fourth maximum in a 4–1 victory against James Cahill.
 The fifth maximum came in his quarter-final of the 2013 PTC Finals against Mark Allen.
 On 19 February 2016, he made his sixth maximum against Neil Robertson in the quarter-finals of the Welsh Open.
+Ding made his 7th maximum against Ronnie O'Sullivan in the 2024 Masters.

 Personal life

 Ding enrolled at Shanghai Jiao Tong University in 2006 to study Business Administration and Management.
 He is a long-time resident of Sheffield, England.
 He practices at the English Institute of Sport in Sheffield.
 Ding is a patron of Sheffield United F.C.

 In 2014, Ding married Zhang Yuanyuan, also known as Apple Zhang.
 The couple's daughter was born in August 2018.
-Ding's mother, Chen Xijuan, passed away from cancer in January 2017, aged 55.
+Ding's mother, Chen Xijuan, died from cancer in January 2017, aged 55.